Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Background

 \section{Background}

-\paragraph{The superposition hypothesis.}
+\paragraph{The superposition hypothesis}

-Let $x_i\in\mathbb{R}^d$ denote a representation for token $i$; as an example, $x_i$ may be the embedding of token $i$ after a transformer layer. \citet{bricken2023towards} hypothesize that (i) such token representations $x_i\in\mathbb{R}^d$ are linear combinations of concepts; (ii) the number of available concepts $M$ significantly exceed the dimension of the representation $d$; and (iii) each token representation is the sum of a sparse set of concepts.
+Let $x\in\mathbb{R}^d$ denote a representation obtained from a transformer model; as an example, $x$ may be the (aggregated) embedding of a token (resp. tokens) after the first half of the transformer layers. \citet{bricken2023towards} hypothesize that (i) such token representations $x\in\mathbb{R}^d$ are linear combinations of concepts; (ii) the number of available concepts $M$ significantly exceed the dimension of the representation $d$; and (iii) each token representation is the sum of a sparse set of concepts.
 These desiderata are satisfied by the following model that is widely studied in compressed sensing and dictionary learning:

-where $W = [W_1,\dots, W_M] \in \mathbb R^{d\times M}$ is a latent dictionary matrix and $z_i \in \mathbb R^M$ is a sparse latent vector.
-In this paper, we will refer to the columns $W_m$ as ``feature directions'' and $z_i$ as ``features''.
+where $W \in \mathbb R^{d\times M}$ is a latent dictionary matrix and $z \in \mathbb R^M$ is a sparse latent vector.
+In this paper, we will refer to the columns $W_m$ as ``feature directions'' and $z$ as ``features''.

-\paragraph{Feature learning using TopK SAEs.} Given a set of token representations $\{x_i\}_{i=1}^N$, learning both $W$ and $\{z_i\}_{i=1}^N$ is a \emph{dictionary learning} or \emph{sparse coding} problem \citep{olshausen1997sparse}, with a long history of works proposing efficient algorithms with provable guarantees \citep{aharon2006k,arora2014new,arora2015simple}.
-In the context of mechanistic interpretability, the dominant choice for learning these parameters are two-layer sparse autoencoders.
+\paragraph{Feature learning using TopK SAEs.} Given a set of representations $\{x\}_{i=1}^N$, learning both $W$ and $\{z\}_{i=1}^N$ is a \emph{dictionary learning} or \emph{sparse coding} problem \citep{olshausen1997sparse}, with a long history of works proposing efficient algorithms with provable guarantees \citep{aharon2006k,arora2014new,arora2015simple}.
+In the context of mechanistic interpretability, the dominant choice for learning these parameters are two-layer sparse autoencoders (SAEs).
 In this paper, we compare to the state-of-the-art method called TopK SAE, originally proposed by \cite{makhzani2013k} and recently studied by \cite{gao2024scaling}.
-Following their notation, the model is:
+Following their notation, the model for tokens $i\in [N]$ is:

 where $\text{TopK}(\cdot)$ is an operator that sets all but the $K$ largest elements to zero.
 The parameters $\{W_{\mathrm{dec}}, W_{\mathrm{enc}}, b_{\mathrm{pre}}\}$ are learned by minimizing the reconstruction loss: